Butterroach/jstebeat/README.md

 2. `npm install`

 Any changes relating to CSS (i.e. styling) are in `src/index.css` (CSS).

+Any changes relating to color schemes and themes are in `src/colors.css` (CSS).
+Add new themes in the selection menu.
+If you want to make a visualizer theme, you will need to create a TypeScript object holding your color scheme, compatible with Catppuccin objects.

 Any changes relating to the website structure itself are in `index.html` (HTML).

-Any changes relating to the bytebeat processor (audio handling, running the bytebeat, etc.) are in `public/bytebeat-processor.js` (JavaScript).
+Any changes relating to the bytebeat processor (audio handling, running the bytebeat, etc., excluding visualizer handling, including handling code state) are in `src/bytebeat-processor.ts` (TypeScript).

 Any changes relating to any other code are in `src/index.ts` (TypeScript).

-Any changes relating to configuration of the process of bundling (turning the website into HTML/CSS/JS that the browser can run) are in `vite.config.ts` (TypeScript).
+Any changes relating to configuration of the bundler are in `vite.config.ts` (TypeScript).

 If you're forking into your own project, ***__CHANGE THE NAME AND LOGO, AND CHANGE THE COPYRIGHT STATEMENT IN `LICENSE`__***.

 ### "GDI malware?"